Skip to Content

 Paleo Diet After A Heart Attack?
 What You Need To Know

-A lot of fad diets prey on the insecurities and vulnerabilities of heart patients wanting to improve their heart health and general well-being.
+A lot of fad diets prey on the insecurities and vulnerabilities of heart patients wanting to improve their health and general well-being.

 Lifestyle modifications may include losing weight, quitting smoking, reducing alcohol consumption, and regular exercise to reduce your risk of another heart attack or stroke.

-Let’s set the record straight: there are many ways to eat healthy.
+So let’s set the record straight: there are many ways to eat healthy.

 Healthy diets can range from vegan to meat eating or raw versus cooked food – there really isn’t a perfect or ideal one-size-fits-all diet.